Managing prices under an ETS

 RGGI, which covers power sector emissions from several states in the north eastern USA, also includes an auction reserve price.
 However, the reserve price is much lower than in California, at $2.1/short ton in 2014 rising at 2.5% p.a., approximately in line with inflation.
 Allowances unsold at auction prior to 2014 are retained by the authorities and can be auctioned again, but allowances unsold at the end of each 3 year control period (the current control period is 2015-2017) may be retired permanently at the discretion of individual states.
 This gives a possible mechanism for automatically tightening the cap if there is a surplus allowances at the floor price over an extended period.

 Price ceilings for an emissions trading scheme operate by making additional supply available.
 Ceilings can be absolute, with unlimited additional supply available.
-Or they can be “soft”, with limited amounts of additional supply available, so the price can rise above the ceiling if the demand is sufficiently strong.
+Or they can be “soft”, with limited amounts of additional supply available, so the price can rise above the ceiling if the demand is sufficiently strong, or “hard” with an unlimited amount of additional allowances available at a certain price.

 How Price Ceilings work in practice – examples from North America